zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-10.md

 This is English as a Second Language Podcast episod e 945.
 I'm your host, Dr. Jeff McQuillan, coming to you from the Center for E ducational Development in beautiful Los Angeles, California.

 Go to ESLPod.com and become a member of ESL Podcast  today.
 Don't wait.
 Hurry!
-If you do, you'll be able to download a Lear ning Guide for this episode.
+If you do, you'll be able to download a Learning Guide for this episode.

 This episode is a dialogue between Justin and Marsh a about using electronic equipment while you are traveling.
 Let’s get starte d.